socialincome-san/public/README.md

 Open `recipients_app` project folder in your development environment of choice.
 Building flavor should work seamlessly for Android Studio and VS Code with predefined build configs.

+As Firebase emulators work on your local host machine the easiest way to run app is on the Android emulator.
+Real devices need some additional setup.

 ## Website

 Instructions to be added